syncfusion/blazor-docs/src/schedule/scheduler/editor-template.md

 ### How to add resource options within editor template

-The resource field can be added within editor template with multiselect control to allow multiple resources.
+The resource field can be added within editor template with the following code example.

 ```csharp
 @using Syncfusion.Blazor.Schedule